Investigation

 Can I be investigated for things that happen away from the University?

 Yes, you can be investigated for things that happen away from the campus.
-The University will look at the degree in which the alleged behavior has impacted on other students, staff, University property or its reputation before deciding whether to investigate.
+The University will look at the degree in which the alleged behaviour has impacted on other students, staff, University property or its reputation before deciding whether to investigate.

 Can I have restrictions placed on me prior to the disciplinary?